By: Doug Rosen, Partner

 Having led executive searches through two significant economic downturns (and in the midst of a third), I can aver that inaction is not an option.
 We must all do our part to keep the world working and step up to support our families at home and at work, be it colleagues, clients, candidates, or our community at large.
 To find your mission-critical talent, remain nimble, expand your horizons, and get crystal clear on your needs.

 Our situation is only temporary.
 I know we will rebound stronger together.
 The deepest human connections are born though shared experiences and we all share this unprecedented moment in time.
 When it passes, I’d like to look back and be proud of how we rose to meet the times with courage, creativity, and action.
-And let’s temper this conversation with an understanding of what true risk is: the frontline heroes providing health care, food, and essential services.
+And let’s temper this conversation with an acknowledegment for those leaning into dramatic risk: the frontline heroes providing health care, food, and essential services.
 A heartfelt thank you to you all!

 Doug Rosen is an executive search leader and human capital strategist with more than 15 years of expertise recruiting executives across the construction and real estate industries.
 Well-versed in organizational design and behavior, he aligns talent to fit his clients’ evolving business strategies and cultures.